miaaaalu/data-pipeline-for-order-processing-system/readme.md

 ![ER Diagram](https://github.com/miaaaalu/-Sample-ER-diagram-of-a-order-processing-system/blob/master/er_model_assets/products-departments.png?raw=true)

-## Order_procducts and Orders Table
+## Order_products and Orders Table

-Order_procducts --> Orders
+Order_products --> Orders
-* An order can have multiple products; each product will be shown in a separate line (called as OrderLine) in the Order_procducts table.
-So there can be one or more order lines for a single order, so the relationship from Order_procducts to Orders table is **One to One**.
+* An order can have multiple products; each product will be shown in a separate line (called as OrderLine) in the Order_products table.
+So there can be one or more order lines for a single order, so the relationship from Order_products to Orders table is **One to One**.

-Orders --> Order_procducts
+Orders --> Order_products
-* For each order, there will be one or more order lines in Order_procducts table.
+* For each order, there will be one or more order lines in Order_products table.
 However, if an order gets cancelled (destroyed) or any other specific reason, then order lines could not exist in the Order Products table.
-So the relationship from Orders to Order_procducts is **One to Zero/Many**.
+So the relationship from Orders to Order_products is **One to Zero/Many**.

 ![ER Diagram](https://github.com/miaaaalu/-Sample-ER-diagram-of-a-order-processing-system/blob/master/er_model_assets/order_products%20-%20orders.png?raw=true)